sanchda/sanchda.github.io/_posts/2025-04-06-appending_a_bit_in_pieces.md

 4. CLA responds to the request, allowing the client to continue

 All of this infrastructure is coordinated at the level of the host, so a single host has a single log.
+There's no particular need or reason for this, except it's how the system grew up and it's become an operational assumption which is hard for the team to relax.
-This makes ingestion and rotation particularly simple.
+At least, it makes ingestion and rotation particularly simple without the need for intermediate processing or additional IO.

 These properties were not enough to keep that design a steady-state--as the application grew, a few things happened:
 1. The number of requests served on a single machine increased
 2. The number of log lines per request increased
 3. Other aspects of the system improved, so the amount of load capable of being served in aggregate on a single machine also increased

-What emerged was a seemingly fixed cap to system request rate--at a certain point, no matter how application behavior was tuned, the rate maxed out.
+What emerged was a seemingly fixed cap to system request rate--at a certain point, no matter how application behavior was tuned, the service rate maxed out.
 It was known that logging was somehow related, since disabling logging had what was considered an outsized effect on request throughput.
 Throughput was a key measure related to profitability (less throughput -> more computers to serve customer needs), so this became an issue.

+The service maintainers had showed that picking up a log file from a day's worth of operation and writing it back to disk took seconds.
+Capacity planning had included bulk IO measurements, which showed provisioned write IOPs were more than sufficient for projected need.
+So, what could be going wrong?

+Fate went wrong.
+The numbers looked different when the file was written line-by-line with `fsync()` in-between.
+Bulk IO was measured, but it wasn't what mattered.

 ### Rejecting the Axioms
 You might look at this system and wonder how it was possible for a real, profitable, sophisticated piece of technology maintained by good, thoughtful people to possess a global serialization point.
 Largely, it was because these properties did not come together by accident.
 This strategy weakly (see [this](https://lwn.net/Articles/752063/) discussion on `fsync()` in postgres for some details) ensures individual components cannot traverse to a new state until any meaningful context on their current state has been persisted.

+In other words, the given design tries (but in the strictest sense fails) to guarantee individual messages are written to storage, even if the very next line of code manages to unplug the power cord.

 There are a number of systems for which this is a principled, non-negotiable aspect of their operation, and the horizontal scaling of those systems becomes a key part of their maintenance.
 This, however, was not one of them.